catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

   Kubernetes with every policy change. <br>
   Note that current solutions have been cropping up to allow for resource management outside the core Kubelet.
-These solutions require turning off the Kubelet functionality and overriding current Kubelet allocation.
+These solutions require turning off the Kubelet functionality and overriding current Kubelet allocation, such as [CPU Pooler](https://github.com/nokia/CPU-Pooler).
   We should provide a path otherwise.
 Many of these solutions are custom to particular companies.
   Many are not open source.
 The community should give a process to allow this functionality in core kubelet at a granular level, same as we have in many systems, such as HPC or telco.
 * Leverage additional parts from the pod spec information which could help make allocation decisions without the need to query the k8s controlplane.
 * Be able to do research, with minimum toil, on new policies and resource management strategies